ni/nimi-python/docs/nidigital/class.rst

     .. py:currentmodule:: nidigital.Session

-    .. py:method:: create_capture_waveform_serial(waveform_name, sample_width, bit_order)
+    .. py:method:: create_capture_waveform_serial(pin_list, waveform_name, sample_width, bit_order)

             Sets the capture waveform settings for serial acquisition.
 Settings apply across all sites if multiple sites are configured in the pin map.
 You cannot reconfigure settings after waveforms are created.

-            .. tip:: This method requires repeated capabilities.
-If called directly on the nidigital.Session object, then the method will use all repeated capabilities in the session.
-                You can specify a subset of repeated capabilities using the Python index notation on an nidigital.Session repeated capabilities container, and calling this method on the result.
+            :param pin_list:

+                List of capture pins from the waveform.
+The **pinList** must match the capture pins in the pattern that references the waveform.
+The pin order in the **pinList** determines the bit positions of the data captured by the :py:meth:`nidigital.Session.FetchCaptureWaveform` method.

+                .. note:: One or more of the referenced methods are not in the Python API for this driver.

+            :type pin_list: str
             :param waveform_name: